kaumac/ozcontent-frontend-test/README.md

 I believe that a successful engineering project should be able to stick to a roadmap while still quality and scalability.

 ### Define errors in your job routine at the beginning of your career and how you fixed those?
-At the beginning of my career I believed that my job as a front-end was to just turn a PSD into an interface.
-After working and learning with senior developers I learned that my job was also to care for the user experience and acessibility, and most all, to care for the readability and scalability of the client-side code.
+At the beginning of my career I believed that my job as a front-end was to just turn a PSD into code.
+After working with some great developers I learned that my job was also to care for the user experience and acessibility, and most all, to care for the readability and scalability of the client-side code.

 ## 2. Perform an evaluation on the website http://ozcontent.com
 ### What do you like/dislike about it?